xKirtle/AdventOfCode.NET/README.md

 Should handle anything related to a problem's test cases (and potentially benchmarking the solution?).

 Functionality includes:
-- Creating an example test case (sadly, examples cannot be easily parsed from AoC's HTML, unless we hardcode them from past years)
 - Solving a problem's test cases
 - Benchmarking a solution?